 One of the most obvious spiral effects of frequent employee appreciation is its ability to help reinforce the company’s core values and key behaviors needed to drive business success.
 There is scientific evidence behind the notion that “what gets recognized, gets repeated.”
-According to an Achievers report, 92 percent of employees agree when they're recognized for a specific action, they're more likely to take that action again in the future.
+According to the Achievers Engagement and Retention Report, 92 percent of employees agree when they’re recognized for a specific action, they’re more likely to take that action again in the future.

 Creating an engaging employee recognition program that encourages employees across teams to celebrate both small and big wins enables employers to direct which key behaviors to emphasize.
 This type of transparency when it comes to appreciating others in the workplace for a job well done will result in repetition of these key behaviors.
 By using frequent, if not daily, employee appreciation and recognition to celebrate accomplishments, employees will start amplifying their key behaviors.